 Personal Living Expenses

-The nine-month Room/Board/Personal expense living allowance of $26,438 in the standard 2020-21 student budget works out to a monthly allowance of $2,937.
+The nine-month Room/Board/Personal expense living allowance of $26,472 in the standard 2020-21 student budget works out to a monthly allowance of $2,941, regardless of where the student will be living.
 We intentionally do not determine how this allowance money should be broken down across various expense categories.
 This is a highly personal decision, and we leave it to you to allocate this allowance among your living and other expenses based on your particular needs and priorities.
 Enrollment in the Dental Insurance plan is optional but recommended for HLS students, and students may choose to allocate a portion of the Room/Board/Personal allowance in the standard student budget toward enrollment in this plan.
 Fee-for-service dental options are also available through Harvard University Health Services Dental Services.

 Waiver of Health Fees

 By Massachusetts state law, students must enroll in a qualifying student health insurance program or in a health plan of comparable coverage to provide hospital/specialty care.
 All students are automatically enrolled in the Harvard University Student Health Program (HUSHP) to provide this required level of insurance coverage.
 Students who document coverage under a comparable health insurance plan, such as a parent’s insurance plan, may be eligible to waive the Student Health Program enrollment and fee .
-The deadline to waive HUSHP coverage for an upcoming academic year without incurring a late fee is July 31.
+The deadline to waive HUSHP coverage for 2020-21 without incurring a late fee is September 30.
 Harvard University Health Services provides an informative toolkit on the health care coverage options available to students through the Affordable Care Act (ACA), including a comparison chart of important factors to consider when choosing health insurance coverage.

 Under Federal student aid regulations, an allowance for the cost of the Harvard University Student Health Program may be included in the student’s budget only for students who enroll in the HUSHP plan.
 For students who waive this coverage, the allowance will not be given and the total student budget (and maximum level of financial aid eligibility) will be reduced by the amount of the HUSHP fee.
 Students may request upon appeal to have the documented cost of an alternate health insurance plan for which the student pays added to the student’s budget.